BanterBoy/BanterBoy.github.io/_posts/2020-05-30-Container-refurb-v6.0.md

 I now have what will defintely be more comfortable to use as a 🏡 home/office 🏢 should the need arise, hopefully in the not too distant future 🤷‍♂️ There is much more space to move around in and plenty of seating.
 The new design also has plenty of work-surface in order to continue being a geek.

-On with the next project (Pscovid19stats v2.0\) while I continue the hunt for a new work challenge.
+On with the next project ( Pscovid19stats v2.0\ or some add some features to [PSCiscoMeraki](https://psciscomeraki.lukeleigh.com/blog/psciscomeraki/installation/powershell/module/post-installing-psciscomeraki/) ) while I continue the hunt for a new work challenge.

 ---
 ##### 1️⃣ - A purchase which like many thinks I can thank my partners father for suggesting.
 I also own a number of powertools due to similar suggestions.